NimishMishra/networking/notes/tools.md

 #Evolution

 - email client which allows you to select the mail server too.
+Thus, boxes like `sneaky mailer` used this.

+- evolution allows setting server and port for SMTP and IMAP (other services as well); and a lot of other things as well like TLS things.